Helena Swanwick: Suffrage

-Swanwick worked as a journalist, initially as a sort of protégée of C. P. Scott, and wrote articles for the Manchester Guardian.
-In 1906 she joined the National Union of Women's Suffrage Societies (NUWSS) in preference to the Women's Social and Political Union (the suffragettes), because of her belief in non-violence.
-Quickly becoming prominent within the NUWSS, she served as editor of its weekly journal, The Common Cause, from 1909 to 1912.
+Quickly becoming prominent within the NUWSS, Swanwick was an active speaker who addressed 150 meetings across England and Scotland in 1908 and participated in a debate between suffrage and anti-suffrage societies at the Free Trade Hall, Manchester, in October 1909.
+She served as the first editor and manager of the NUWSS weekly journal, The Common Cause, from 1909 to 1912.
+She was paid a salary of £200, and after her husband retired from teaching they moved to London so that the paper could be produced in the capital.

 Despite her pacifist views, she wrote to the Manchester Guardian in November 1910, on behalf of the NUWSS, in defence of the suffragettes arrested during the Battle of Downing Street.
 While regretting the suffragettes' violence, she blamed the confrontation on Prime Minister H. H. Asquith's "continual evasions" on the matter of women's suffrage, calling him a "past-master in evasion".
-She remained on the NUWSS Executive until 1915.
-She was also a member of the Labour Party.
+She wrote to Scott on 19 July 1912 that "I have much sympathy for feminine rebellion.
+For their claptrap and dishonesty, for their persecution and terrorism, I have loathing."

-On the outbreak of World War I, Swanwick began campaigning for a negotiated peace.
-From 1914 she was active in the Union of Democratic Control.
-In 1915, together with such other prominent suffragists as Catherine Marshall and Agnes Maude Royden, she resigned from the NUWSS over its refusal to send delegates to the International Women's Congress at the Hague.
-She was one of the founding members of the Women's International League for Peace and Freedom.
+During this period she also wrote The Future of the Women's Movement (1913).
+Swanwick remained on the NUWSS Executive until 1915, when, together with other suffragists as Catherine Marshall and Agnes Maude Royden, she resigned from the NUWSS over its refusal to send delegates to the International Women's Congress at the Hague.

+Pacifism

+On the outbreak of World War I, Swanwick began campaigning for a negotiated peace, attended protests urging women to strike against the sudden war and argued that militarism directly involved the subjection of women.
+From 1914, she was one of the founding members of the Union of Democratic Control (UDC) and their first female member.
+She described the movement as not an organisation to "stop the war" but to "plan for peace."
+She wrote pamphlets for the UDC such as Women and War (1915), The War in its Effect upon Women (1916) and Builders of Peace, Being Ten Years History of the Union of Democratic Control (1924), and edited their journal Foreign Affairs.
+As a pacifist, Swanwick also joined the Women's Peace Crusade.

-G. K. Chesterton criticised her pacifism in the 2 September 1916 issue of Illustrated London News: "Mrs. Swanwick ... has recently declared that there must be no punishment for the responsible Prussian.
+G. K. Chesterton criticised Swanwick's pacifism in the 2 September 1916 issue of Illustrated London News, writing that: "Mrs. Swanwick... has recently declared that there must be no punishment for the responsible Prussian.
 She puts it specifically on the ground that they were promised, or promised themselves, the conquest of the whole world; and they have not got it.
 This, she says, will be punishment enough.
 If I were to propose, to the group which is supposed to inspire the Pacifist propaganda, that a man who burgled their strong boxes or pilfered their petty cash should suffer no punishment beyond failing to get the money, they would very logically ask me if I was an Anarchist."